arnavgautam/TreeHacks2015/Demos/Demo-PuppetLabs/demo.md

 1. Replace the placeholder values in the **generalSettings** node with the following:
 	- **azureSubscriptionName**: your Azure subscription name.
 	- **location**: the location where the Azure resources will be deployed.
 E.g.: East US, West US, etc.
-	- **adminUserName**: the admin username for the Puppet.
+	- **adminUserName**: the admin username for the Puppet Enterprise Console.
 	- **adminPassword**: the password for the admin username.
 	- **storageAccount**: the name of the storage account required for this demo.
-The setup scripts will automatically create a new Storage Account in Azure using this value, if it dos not exist.
+The setup scripts will automatically create a new Storage Account in Azure using this value, if it does not exist.
 The name you choose must be in lower case.
 1. Replace the placeholder values in the **puppetMasterSettings** node with the following:
 	- **cloudServiceName**: name of the cloud service for the Master virtual machine.
 	- **vmName**: name of the Master virtual machine.
 	- **consoleUserName**: the user name for the master virtual machine.
-It will be in the form user@cloudServiceName.cloudapp.net.
+It will be in the form user@domain (e.g. admin@contoso.com).
 	- **consolePassword**: password for the consoleUserName.

 1. Replace the placeholder values in the **puppetAgentSettings** node with the following: